dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 There are more such non-elementary properties: `T.addable`, `T.subtractable`, `T.remaindable`,
 `T.numeric`, `T.interger`, `T.floatingpoint`, `T.complex`, etc.

 Good to add these ones?
-Or use the following introduced built-in contracts instead?
+Or use the following introduced built-in contracts or kinds instead?

 ### Built-in contracts?